 Lake Erie Nature & Science Center honors volunteers of the year

-Lake Erie Nature & Science Center recognized Colleen Bumba, D.V.M., and Justin Willard with volunteer-of-the-year awards at the organization’s annual Volunteer Appreciation Celebration on Aug.
-17.
+Lake Erie Nature & Science Center recognized Kirsten Wykowski and Paige Burns with volunteer-of-the-year awards at the organization’s annual Volunteer Appreciation Celebration on Aug.
+13.

-Bumba, of Kaneohe, Hawaii, was recognized as “Adult Volunteer of the Year” for her dedication to helping in the Center’s wildlife rehabilitation program.
-Bumba studied medical technology at Marquette University and earned a Doctor of Veterinary Medicine from The Ohio State University.
-She began volunteering with Lake Erie Nature & Science Center in 2015 after retiring from practicing small animal veterinary medicine at Detroit Dover Animal Hospital.
+Wykowski was recognized as “Adult Volunteer of the Year” for her dedication to the Center’s wildlife rehabilitation program.
+Wykowski studied zoology at The Ohio State University and earned a master’s degree in biology from Miami University.
+She began volunteering with Lake Erie Nature & Science Center in 2015, and plans to continue her education by pursuing a doctorate in veterinary medicine.

-“Colleen, Justin and all of our volunteers help to make Lake Erie Nature & Science Center a treasured destination for children, families, students and people seeking help for injured wildlife,” said Executive Director Catherine Timko.
-“The Center is able to serve more than 168,000 people annually with exhibits, programs and animals because of these dedicated volunteers work alongside our paid professional staff.
+“Kirsten, Paige and all of our volunteers help to make Lake Erie Nature & Science Center a treasured destination for children and families of all ages,” says Executive Director, Catherine Timko.
+“The Center is able to serve more than 165,000 people annually with exhibits, programs and animals because of these dedicated volunteers who work alongside our paid, professional staff.
 We are grateful for their skill and enthusiasm.”

-To learn more about volunteer opportunities at Lake Erie Nature & Science Center, visit lensc.org/volunteer.
+To learn more about volunteer opportunities at Lake Erie Nature & Science Center, visit www.lensc.org/volunteer.

 Morgan Paskert is on staff at Lake Erie Nature & Science Center.